Skip to main content

 • No 1000- or 2000- level courses may be applied towards the degree

-• PhD students are also required to take Major(3) and Minor(2) courses
+• PhD students are also required to take 3 major and 2 minor courses

 Doctoral Qualifying Exam (DQE)

-Students must take and pass the Doctoral Qualifying Exam (DQE) to be officially enrolled as doctoral students.
+Students must take and pass the Doctoral Qualifying Exam (DQE) to be allowed to continue in the doctoral program.
 The purpose of the exam is to determine the likelihood that the student will complete the doctoral requirements successfully and produce high-quality independent research.
-The current DQE consists of two parts: 1) the Research Qualifying Exam (RQE); 2) the Major/Minor course concentration requirements.
-Anyone taking the RQE in Spring 2024 on, will use the new Major/Minor areas and courses (see here).
+The current DQE consists of two parts: 1) the research qualifying exam (RQE); 2) the major/minor course concentration requirements.
+Anyone taking the RQE in Spring 2024 on, will use the new major/minor areas and courses.
 For an understanding of the RQE from students who have previously passed the exam, please see a recent session below.

 Sample RQE Reports: